This article was originally published on VICE UK

 Two weeks ago, early on Sunday morning, Scott walked out of a supermarket on the outskirts of Leicester with two joints of beef, 14 packs of chicken breasts and four beef steaks stuffed into his coat and trousers.
 Making it to the street, he walked round the corner to a local garage and sold the lot for £30 [€43].

-Scott used the cash to buy a couple of bags of heroin and a rock of crack, while the mechanics had a fridge full of choice cuts to take back to their families for Sunday dinner.
-Back in the supermarket, the shelves were restocked and the day went on.
+Scott used the cash to buy a couple of bags of heroin and a rock of crack, while the mechanics took some choice cuts take back to their families for Sunday dinner.
+Back in the supermarket, the shelves were restocked.

-Scott managed to lift and sell all that meat without anyone noticing—well, until the shop's sales and takings were tallied up at the end of the month—but many aren't so lucky; every couple of weeks there are reports of heroin users appearing in magistrates courts throughout the UK after being caught stealing meat.
+Scott managed to lift and sell all that meat without anyone noticing – well, until the shop's sales and takings were tallied up at the end of the month – but many aren't so fortunate; every couple of weeks there are reports of heroin users appearing in magistrates courts throughout the UK after being caught stealing meat.